Episode 1: When Life Breaks You

 The Storm That Changed Everything

-My third storm came when my wife, Kathryn — my partner of thirty years — was diagnosed with terminal stage-four colon cancer.
+My third storm came when my wife, Kathryn — my partner of thirty years — was diagnosed with stage-four colon cancer.

 It was July of 2020.
-The world had already stopped.

-Twenty-three meaningful months.
+She lived twenty-three meaningful months.

-Eventually, she entered hospice in our home.
-For us, it was the right choice — for her comfort, for our children, and so she could pass in a place that felt safe.
+For us, it was the right choice — for her comfort, for our children, and so she could be in a place that felt safe.

 I was wrong.